vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 # Convert csv to fasta in a website - rep_sequences-ASV.fasta
 ```

-In the TERMINAL with BLASTN.
-First produce a blastdatabase with the ASV/OTUs reference sequences (example here only with ASVs)
+In the TERMINAL with BLASTN: produce a blast database with the ASV/OTUs reference sequences (example here only with ASVs)

 ```
 makeblastdb -in rep-sequences-ASV.fasta -parse_seqids -dbtype nucl